 Where do you check-in and what time does the boat depart and return?

 Passengers are required to check-in at Reef Fleet Terminal, 1 Spence Street, Cairns.

 Evolution returns about 4.30 pm

 For the most up to date availability, please visit the tour page and click the Book Now button.

 The rain in Cairns tends to stick to the mountains.
 Cairns is located in the wet tropics and attracts fairly high rainfall.
 However, as our reef is 40kms offshore, the clouds don’t collect, and the rain tends to stay away.
 When you wake up in the morning in Cairns and it’s raining…do not panic!
 It will usually be fine on the outer reef locations.

 Why choose Down Under Cruise and Dive?

-Which reefs do you go to?
+Which reef locations do you visit?

 We have 12 exclusive moorings at six reef locations.
-Locations are chosen each day based on weather conditions and water clarity so as to ensure the best experience for all activities.
+Locations are chosen each day based on weather conditions and water clarity to ensure the best experience for all activities.
 Generally, we travel to one of our two outer reef locations in the morning (Norman Reef or Saxon Reef) then make our way to North Hastings Reef in the afternoon to conduct Helicopter Flights and our Semi-Submersible tour.

 How long we are at the reef?